UMassCybersecurity/CTF-Compendium/README.md

 	Beware!
 Sometimes the alphabet used is more than just the 26 characters and can use custom character sets like all 255 ASCII characters.

+* Subsitution Cipher

+	General subsitution ciphers are often hard to crack by hand.
+If your cipher text is letters only, you can use the tool [quipqiup](https://quipqiup.com/) to try and solve them.
+If this can't solve it, it may not be a subsitution cipher.

 * Symmetric encryption

 	For a stream cipher (ChaCha20 or AES-CTR), the keystream can be obtained by XORing the plaintext and the ciphertext.
 If nonces are reused, then this keystream can be used for message forgery.
 AES-GCM is also extremely fragile in this way.